libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ## Protocol extensions

-### Direct Peering Agreements
+### Explicit Peering Agreements

-The protocol now supports direct peering agreements between node operators.
-With direct peering, the application can specify a list of peers to remain connected to and unconditionally forward messages to each other outside of the vagaries of the peer scoring system and other defensive measures.
+The protocol now supports explict peering agreements between node operators.
+With explicit peering, the application can specify a list of peers to remain connected to and unconditionally forward messages to each other outside of the vagaries of the peer scoring system and other defensive measures.

-For every direct peer, the router must establish and maintain a connection.
+For every explicit peer, the router must establish and maintain a connection.
 The connections are initially established when the router boots, and are periodically checked for connectivity and reconnect if the connectivity is lost.
 The recommended period for connectivity checks is 5 minutes.

-Peering agreements are established out of band and reciprocal.
-Direct peers exist outside the mesh: every new valid incoming message is forwarded to the direct peers, and incoming RPCs are always accepted from them.
-It is an error to GRAFT on a direct peer, and such an attempt should be logged and rejected with a PRUNE.
+Peering agreements are established out of band and reciprocal. explicit peers exist outside the mesh: every new valid incoming message is forwarded to the direct peers, and incoming RPCs are always accepted from them.
+It is an error to GRAFT on a explicit peer, and such an attempt should be logged and rejected with a PRUNE.

 ### Peer Exchange on PRUNE